 Exchange visitors subject to 212e are not eligible for:

-- Change status in the United States to a nonimmigrant temporary worker (H) or intracompany transferee (L);
+- Change status in the United States to another nonimmigrant status;

 - Adjust status in the United States to immigrant visa/lawful permanent resident status (LPR);